Peripheral Artery Disease (PAD)

 Treatment always starts with aggressively managing any risk factors that may be contributing (ie. No smoking, lowering cholesterol level, controlling diabetes, increasing activity level, etc).
 Many times a supervised, structured walking program and medication are enough to improve symptoms.
 If that does not result in more normal activity levels, angiography is usually recommended next.
 During an angiogram, the surgeon inserts a small catheter into an artery in the groin, and the patient is injected with contrast dye, which makes areas of artery narrowing visible on continuous X-ray (fluoroscopy).

 With various tools and techniques, we can often open up the artery blockages and increase blood flow through the artery.
-Angiography can be performed under a local anesthetic with sedation in the operating room or radiology.
+Angiography can be performed under a local anesthetic with sedation in the operating room.
 These procedures can take 1-3 hours, with another 2-4 hours of bedrest in the recovery area, where you are watched for any signs of bleeding or other immediate problems.
 Risks of angiography include bleeding from the hole where the catheter goes into the body, unintended injury to the inside of the artery, and causing new clots or blockages in the artery that were not there before.
 Almost all patients can be discharged home on the same day.

 Angioplasty